Yann39/self-hosted/README.md

 In **Global Settings** menu :

-- set **Endpoint Address** to `wireguard.example.com`, this is the public IP address of your WireGuard server that every client will connect to
+- set **Endpoint Address** to `wireguard.example.com`, this is the public IP address / hostname of the WireGuard server that every client will connect to
 - set **DNS Servers** to `10.2.0.100` (Pi hole address defined in Docker Compose) instead of `1.1.1.1` (Cloudflare) so that all clients traffic goes through Pi-Hole (and then
   Unbound)
+- adapt the **MTU** (Maximum Transmission Unit) to the right value depending on your network (you will also have to tweak it on each pear configuration).
+  I had to set it to `1420`, see [VPN connection speed](#vpn-connection-speed) for more detail about finding best MTU value

+> [!DANGER]
+> Setting a non-optimal value for MTU can lead to slow connection.

 In **WireGuard Server** menu :